loopbackio/loopback-next/docs/site/Testing-your-application.md

     await app.boot();

     // change to use the test datasource after the app has been booted so that
-    // it is not overriden
+    // it is not overridden
     app.dataSource(testdb);
     await app.start();